 The famous African big five animals (Lion, Leopard, Elephant, Buffalo, Rhino) are found in the Mara.
 Apart from the Rhino, which is of the Black Rhino species, the other big five are almost always seen.
 The Black Rhino’s ideal habitat is dense thickets where it feeds by browsing upward on leaves of short trees and shrubs.
 This makes it a bit harder to find.

-You have almost 100% chance of seeing all the big cats.
-There are plenty of lions and on a full day’s drive in the Masai Mara you can see more than 4 prides, and count more than 20 lions.
-Hyenas, cheetahs, leopard, and jackals are frequent sightings in the Masai Mara.
+You have almost a 100% chance of seeing all the big cats.
+There are plenty of lions and on a full day’s drive in the Masai Mara, you can see more than 4 prides, and count more than 20 lions.
+Hyenas, cheetahs, leopards, and jackals are frequent sightings in the Masai Mara.

 Other common animals in the Masai Mara plains are Elephants, Giraffes, Buffaloes, Zebra, Wildebeest, Thomson’s and Grant’s Gazelle, Eland, Topi, Impalas, Baboons, and Warthogs.
-The Mara and Talek rivers have huge concentrations of Hippos and Crocodiles, in addition to lizards (like the Red-headed Agama).
+The Mara and Talek rivers have huge concentrations of Hippos and Crocodiles and lizards (like the Red-headed Agama).

-For the birder, the Mara plains are a great birding destination especially if one is looking for the birds of the semi-arid habitats and savannah.
+For the birder, the Mara plains are a great birding destination, especially if looking for the birds of the semi-arid habitats and savannah.
 The park is especially great for birds of prey.
 The gigantic Ostrich and Secretary Bird are iconic birds of the Masai Mara plains as they can be seen strolling the plains like they are some big game.
 You will not miss encountering a parliament of all the three savannah vultures; Lappet Faced, White-backed and Ruppel’s Griffon Vulture, fighting over a carcass left behind after the lions have had their fill.
-The ground is filled with ground dwelling birds such as the Francolins and Sandgrouses.
-Other habitats such as the swamps, rivers and riverine forest add to the huge diversity bird life in the Mara.
+The ground is filled with ground-dwelling birds such as the Francolins and Sandgrouses.
+Other habitats such as the swamps, rivers and riverine forest add to the huge diversity of bird life in the Mara.

-Meanwhile the stunning Superb Starling a rare bird in many parts of the East African region is instead a nuisance in the Mara.
+Meanwhile, the stunning Superb Starling, a rare bird in many parts of the East African region, is a nuisance in the Mara.

 The spectacular Lilac-breasted Roller is a special of the Mara that you won’t miss.

-Things to see and do in Masai Mara Kenya
+Things to do in Masai Mara National Reserve

 Great migration in Masai Mara

 Between June and October, the great migration goes through the Mara from Serengeti in Tanzania.
 The Mara witnesses a spectacle of millions of wildebeest, zebra, eland, topi and gazelles that make up the Great Migration, strolling and grazing through the Mara plains.
-Imagine an entire landscape filled with animals all the way to the horizon – it is such a phenomenon!
-The resident cats including lions, leopard, hyena, cheetah have a feast on easy prey and can be seen lazily relaxing with full stomachs.
-However the top prize of the great migration is witnessing the river crossing when thousands of wildebeest and zebra make a dash through the crocodile infested Mara to cross from one side to the other.
+Imagine an entire landscape filled with animals to the horizon – it is such a phenomenon!
+The resident cats including lions, leopards, hyenas, and cheetahs have a feast on easy prey and can be seen lazily relaxing with full stomachs.
+However, the top prize of the great migration is witnessing the river crossing when thousands of wildebeest and zebra dash the crocodile-infested Mara to cross from one side to the other.
 It however needs a bit of luck to catch this sight as it is spontaneous.

 Game drives